 I am a Licensed Mental Health Counselor Associate and received my Masters in Psychology from Saybrook University.
-Prior to opening my private practice in Greenlake I worked with adults, couples, and families at Sound Mental Health in Bellevue.
+Prior to opening my private practice in Fremont I worked with adults, couples, and families at Sound Mental Health in Redmond.
 Therapy has been a vital part of my own growth and capacity to feel at home in the world and I am passionate about bearing witness and facilitating increased well-being and individuation for my clients.

 I offer psychotherapy that speaks to the whole person, including heart, mind, body and soul.
 Although I have training in cognitive and problem-solving based therapies (and am happy to use them), my primary orientation is toward depth psychology, which takes into account the effects of nature, dreams, imagination, spirituality and the subtle and unconscious aspects of human experience.
 I also source art, mythology, philosophy, mysticism and literature to inform my own life and my practice with clients.